 Whilst in India, Roylott had married Helen Stoner’s mother, who herself was a widower with two children, Helen and her twin sister, Julia.
 After Helen’s mother dies, Grimesby Roylott returns to England, and Stoke Moran, and brings his two stepdaughters with him.

 Grimesby Roylott’s temper does not improve back in England, and it is the main reason why Helen and Julia find Stoke Moran to be an extremely lonely place.
 There are no visitors, and no servants will agree to work at Stoke Moran.
 Household chores are undertaken by the two sisters, but the house is slowly decaying.

-There are though other reasons that keep people away from Stoke Moran, as Grimesby Roylott has acquired a collection of exotic pets, including a cheetah and a baboon, which roam the grounds of the house.
-Additionally, Roylott also allows a band of gypsies to camp with the grounds of Stoke Moran.
+There are, however, other reasons that keep people away from Stoke Moran, as Grimesby Roylott has acquired a collection of exotic pets, including a cheetah and a baboon, which roam the grounds of the house.
+Additionally, Roylott also allows a band of gypsies to camp on the grounds of Stoke Moran.

 Despite the isolated existence of the residents, Julia had managed to meet someone and a wedding date is announced.
 Shortly before she was due to get married, Julia dies in mysterious circumstances.
 One night she emerged from her locked room, proclaiming that it was the “speckled band”, before collapsing and dying.

 Helen Stoner goes on to tell how, in the nights preceding her death, Julia had told her sister of hearing strange whistling noises.

 Some suspicion of murder is directed towards Grimesby Roylott, but there is no evidence.
 Holmes does start to uncover a motive, as whilst currently £1000 each year goes to Grimesby Roylott from Helen’s mother’s estate, in the event that the two daughters were to marry, this sum would be reduced, as each sister would receive £250 annuities.